GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **When and Where We Train**

 The 2nd Battalion A Company drills third (Charlie) weekend at the National Guard armory in Marietta Ga.
-2nd Battalion Company drills second (Bravo) weekend at the National Guard armory located in Rome Ga.
+The 2nd Battalion Company drills second (Bravo) weekend at the National Guard armory in Rome Ga.

 | ﻿ Natural Disaster Assistance           | Search & Rescue                           | Assist Civil Authorities                 |
 | --------------------------------------- | ----------------------------------------- | ---------------------------------------- |